 Takeovers of Germany’s cable assets, once owned by Deutsche Telekom until the Bonn-based former phone monopoly completed their sale in 2003, is picking up as cable companies compete with telecommunications operators for phone, Internet and pay- television customers.
-John Malone’s Liberty Global Inc. (LBTYA) last year won antitrust approval to acquire Kabel Baden-Wuerttemberg, adding to its 2009 purchase of Unitymedia.
+John Malone’s Liberty Global Inc. (LBTYA:US) last year won antitrust approval to acquire Kabel Baden-Wuerttemberg, adding to its 2009 purchase of Unitymedia.

 “We see Deutsche Telekom’s interest as all part of the strategy to win over housing association access to customers, so that Deutsche Telekom can lead the fiber upgrade process and win broadband and TV customers,” said Guy Peddy, an analyst at Macquarie Securities in London.
 “If they fail it has the added benefit of possibly increasing the price to other buyers.”

 A representative of Deutsche Telekom declined to comment.
 Press officials at Leipzig-based PrimaCom didn’t immediately respond to phone calls.